dkomni/machine-learning-overview/README.md

 # An Overview of Machine Learning Techniques

 Basics of machine learning techniques are presented along with a *restricted Boltzmann machine (RBM)* for *generative modeling* on *Fashion-MNIST* using Python.
 Also, a *generative adversarial network (GAN)* is implemented that generates synthetic data that resemble MNIST handwritten digits.
-This work was conducted at the context of my thesis preparation in Electrical & Computer Engineer at Technical University of Crete (TUC), Greece.
+This work was conducted at the context of my thesis preparation titled *'Quantum Computing for Generative Modeling and Applications'* in Electrical & Computer Engineer at Technical University of Crete (TUC), Greece.

 <img src="https://github.com/dkomni/machine-learning-overview/blob/master/models.jpg" width="1000" height="500">